 Here’s Janna (with Michelle who runs all things social media for Cutting Edge Stencils and is super nice!) demonstrating how to stencil.

 Step 4.
 Begin stenciling with your first color.
 I chose a mustard shade for the center of the zinnia, and began happily pouncing away at that center area, like you see in the action shot I successfully took with my left hand.
 I pounced and I pounced and geez it was taking quite some time to get the color going onto the canvas…

 Until Janna rescued my poor stencil brush from the accidental abuse I was giving it.

-That’s Jen from City Farmhouse (far left) and Laura from Finding Home working next to me.
+That’s Jen from City Farmhouse (far left) and Laura from Finding Home Farms working next to me.
 Below are their canvas totes and workspace.
 See those green circle “thingies” on the table?
 I’ll tell you what those are shortly!

-There was inspiration to be found everywhere at Cutting Edge Stencils, and the ladies room was no exception!
+There was inspiration to be found everywhere at Cutting Edge Stencils, and the Ladies Room was no exception!
 Imagine my surprise when I saw these stenciled shower curtains with the same zinnia stencil!
 Nobody even questioned me when I exited the ladies room, grabbed my camera, and went right back into the ladies room and closed the door to snap these pics!

 Remember the green circle “thingies” mentioned earlier?
 They are Stencil Brush Scrubbers – a super handy way to easily clean your brushes.